IMPORTANT SHORT ANSWERS PART ONE

 H₂ + O₂ 2H₂O

 When two moles of hydrogen (4g) are reacted with 2 moles of oxygen (64g), they produce two moles of water (36g).
 From the equation, it is clear that 2 moles of hydrogen (4g) react with one mole of oxygen (64g) while one mole of oxygen (32g) is left behind in the reaction mixture.
-As hydrogen disappears first from the reaction so hydrogen is the limiting reactant and it controls the amount of product formed.
+As hydrogen disappears first from the reaction so hydrogen is the limiting reactant and it controls the amount of product formed.6.
+How will you identify the limiting reactant?

 Ans.
 Identification of Limiting Reactant